hmrc/reactivemongo-json/README.md

 This library is an extraction of the classes from [Play-ReactiveMongo](https://github.com/ReactiveMongo/Play-ReactiveMongo) allowing the versions of [play-json](https://www.playframework.com/documentation/2.3.x/ScalaJson) and [ReactiveMongo](https://github.com/ReactiveMongo/ReactiveMongo) to be set by the consuming library.

-The orignial classes can be found here:
+The original classes can be found here:

 * [bsonhandlers](https://github.com/ReactiveMongo/Play-ReactiveMongo/blob/master/src/main/scala/play/modules/reactivemongo/bsonhandlers.scala)
 * [json](https://github.com/ReactiveMongo/Play-ReactiveMongo/blob/master/src/main/scala/play/modules/reactivemongo/json.scala)